IAmMoltony/ds-craft/README.md

 1. make sure the configuration is set to 'All Configurations'
 1. change 'Command' to your Nintendo DS emulator path

 The solution and project files were created in Visual Studio 2015, so they'll work in 2015 and above.

 ## Docs

 To generate documentation, you need [Doxygen](https://doxygen.nl).
 If you need PDF file output as well, then install [EPS to PDF](https://tug.org/epstopdf/).
 Once you're ready, pull up your terminal, go to the root of the project and run `doxygen`.
 You can use Doxywizard too, if you like.

+>TODO: pretty sure EPS to PDF is a part of LaTeX, need research

 ## Screenshots